neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 npx local-cors-proxy@latest --proxyUrl http://0.0.0.0:1317 --port 3002
 ```

-Ater that you can start the app:
+After that you can start the app:

 ```bash
 npm run dev